xuperdata/teesdk/paillier/README.md

 ## paillier
-A Paillier SDK by Golang as a wrapper of libpaillier(http://hms.isi.jhu.edu/acsc/libpaillier/)
+A Paillier SDK by Golang

 ## Usage